 We picked “when” not “if” there for a reason. iPhone owners nearly always jump to the latest version of Apple’s mobile software because unlike our Android friends, we’re not at the mercy of phone makers and carriers as to when we can upgrade.
 When Apple makes an iOS update available, it’s available for everyone.
 As of February, Apple says that 81% of iPhones introduced in the last four years are running iOS 16.

 The question now: should the remaining 19% of those iOS users join them in the brave new world of iOS 16?

 I think so, but then I've been running iOS 16 for a while now.
 I made iOS 16 my full-time operating system a few weeks ahead of iOS 16's arrival in September, and I haven't looked back.
 The features iOS 16 brings to my iPhone are worth having, even with the occasional hiccup.
 So naturally, I think the time is right for people to upgrade to iOS 16.
-More importantly, people who do upgrade will be pleased with what they find — especially after Apple has continued to improve its software with the iOS 16.1, iOS 16.2, iOS 16.3 and iOS 16.4 updates.
-The first iOS 16.5 beta has just dropped too, suggesting we'll get a few more upgrades before iOS 17 grabs the bulk of Apple's attention in advance of its fall 2023 launch.
+More importantly, people who do upgrade will be pleased with what they find — especially after Apple has continued to improve its software with a series of updates, the latest of which is iOS 16.5.
+That may well be our last update to iOS 16 before iOS 17 grabs the bulk of Apple's attention in advance of its fall 2023 launch.

 Additions and enhancements from the various iOS 16 updates contribute to what's already been available from iOS 16.
 The result is a robust iOS update that's continued to improve.
 As this iOS 16 review details, upgrading to iOS 16 brings both new features and welcome updates to old favorites that will make your phone a lot more useful.

 iOS 16 review: How to get the download and which iPhones support it